Tillerson arrives in Moscow without game plan from G7

 Message for Moscow

 What's happening in Moscow this week?
 Tillerson will hold talks with Foreign Minister Lavrov on Wednesday.
+Early suggestions that he might meet with Russian President Vladimir Putin were dismissed when the Kremlin confirmed nothing was scheduled.

 The omens are not good: before Tillerson's plane was due to land in Moscow, emergency services were called to deal with a dumpster fire.
 Smoke billowed across the airfield.
 The strategy, telegraphed by the UK in advance, appears to be to persuade Moscow to drop its backing for Assad in the wake of worldwide revulsion at the chemical attack.

 What does Russia think?
 Moscow appears exasperated.
 When asked about accusations that the Syrian regime was behind last week's chemical attack, Russian President Vladimir Putin responded: "This is very tedious, this story."